Gary Paczosa

 Gary Paczosa is an audio engineer, producer and A&R rep for Sugar Hill Records.
 He has been nominated 11 times for the Grammy Award for Best Engineered Album, Non-Classical.

 He is best known for working with Alison Krauss and Dolly Parton numerous times.
-He has more recently worked with Sarah Jarosz and Parker Millsap.
+He has more recently worked with Sarah Jarosz, Parker Millsap, and Sierra Ferrell.

 Originally from Colorado, Paczosa now lives in Nashville.